axvr/vivid.vim/README.md

 [![Version Badge](https://img.shields.io/badge/Version-v1.0.0--alpha.3-brightgreen.svg)](https://github.com/axvr/Vivid.vim/releases)
 [![Licence Badge](https://img.shields.io/badge/Licence-MIT-blue.svg)](https://github.com/axvr/Vivid.vim/blob/master/LICENCE)

-## About
+## About Vivid

-Vivid is a plugin manager built to be minimal, fast and efficient.
+**Vivid is a plugin manager** built to be **minimal, fast and efficient**.
 Vivid is designed to allow Vim users to fine tune exactly when their plugins are loaded into Vim.
 The user is encouraged to use the tools provided by Vivid to define custom rules for managing their plugins, whilst keeping the process as simple as possible.

-Designed to be extensible, additional plugins can be added to change the default behaviour of Vivid, or add additional features and tools (**WIP**).
+**Designed to be extensible**, additional plugins can be added to change the default behaviour of Vivid, or add additional features and tools (**WIP**).

-Vivid can be integrated into other plugins, through the "*Vivid Layer Framework*" (**WIP**).
+**Vivid can be integrated into other plugins**, through the "*Vivid Layer Framework*" (**WIP**).
 This allows the creation of more powerful and faster plugins, with much simpler implementation.
-The *VLF* allows plugins to manage other plugins.
-This is all possible with very little overhead because of its sheer speed, and tiny size.
+The *VLF* essentially allows plugins to manage other plugins, independent of what plugin manager the user chose to use.
+This is possible with very little overhead because of its sheer speed, and tiny size.

 ---